Sustainability stories

 Together with out partner EnBW, we are offering employment and opportunities for re-training and reskilling in renewables in Scotland.

-We support the Paris Agreement, which recognizes the importance of a just transition – one that delivers decent work, quality jobs and supports the livelihoods of local communities.
+We support the Paris Agreement, which recognizes the importance of a just transition – one that delivers decent work, quality jobs and supports the livelihoods of local communities – and the International Labour Organization Guidelines on Just Transition.

 We aim to provide our people with the skills they need for their current roles and for the energy transition.
 We use skills forecasting and capability planning to guide our efforts to build the skills for a just transition.
-This helps shape our recruitment plans and our development offer.
+This helps shape our workforce planning activities, which include the ways we attract, recruit, develop and reward employees.

 Together with out partner EnBW, we are offering employment and opportunities for re-training and reskilling in renewables in Scotland.